Regular sleep/wake schedule

 Limiting time in bed improves sleep continuity.
 If unable to fall sleep within 20 minutes, patients should get out of bed and return when sleepy.
 The bed should not be used for activities other than sleep or sex (eg, not for reading, eating, watching television, or paying bills).

-Avoidance of daytime naps, except by shift workers, older people, and patients with narcolepsy
+Avoidance of daytime naps, except by shift workers and patients with narcolepsy

 Daytime naps may aggravate sleeplessness in patients with insomnia.
 However, naps decrease the need for stimulants in patients with narcolepsy and improve performance in shift workers.
 Naps should be taken at the same time each day and limited to 30 minutes.